-- Select the one best suited for the job
+- Select the one best suited for each job

 - → Based on users/applications/hardware/task/...

 - → Some software runs only on specific OS or versions

 - Improved overall security

 - → Attacks must work on several OS combined or sequentially

 - Reuse/obtain old hardware/software/OS

+- → Significantly reduced costs possible!

 - Investments in knowledge remains valid

 - Both for users and administrators!

 - "Never change a running system"

 - Incremental change possible

 - No lock-in to a single vendor/system

 - Staff/users accustomed to change